Raman-Raje/ML-Models-on-donorschoose-dataset/DecisonTree/README.md

       * Visualize your decision tree with Graphviz.
 It helps you to understand how a decision is being made, given a new vector.
       * Since feature names are not obtained from word2vec related models, visualize only BOW & TFIDF decision trees using Graphviz
       * Make sure to print the words in each node of the decision tree instead of printing its index.
-      * Just for visualization purpose, limit max_depth to 2 or 3 and either embed the generated images of graphviz in your notebook, or           directly upload them as .png files.

 **4. Summarize the results with observation.**